-Two of the college's regular, four-year degree programs currently may be completed entirely online - the bachelor of business administration (B.B.A.) degree with a concentration in general business and the bachelor of arts (B.A.) degree with a major in Christian studies.
+Two of the college's regular, four-year degree programs currently may be completed entirely online - the Bachelor of Business Administration (B.B.A.) degree with a major in Accounting, Management, General Business, and Computer Information Systems, and the Bachelor of Arts (B.A.) degree with a major in Christian studies.
 The Office of External Programs collaborates with the marketing department and members of the admissions staff specially assigned to recruit students for these programs who may be unable to enroll in a residential program.
-The college also has been approved as an institutional participant in the National Council for State Authorization Reciprocity Agreements (NC-SARA), which means that the Brewton-Parker distance education program may recruit students from every state in the nation, as well as internationally.
+The college also has been approved as an institutional participant in the National Council for State Authorization Reciprocity Agreements (NC-SARA), allowing out-of-state and international students to participate in the college's online degree program.